mozilla-mobile/FirefoxLite/docs/telemetry.md

 ### Core ping

 Focus for Android creates and tries to send a "core" ping whenever the app goes to the background.
-This core ping uses the same format as Firefox for Android and is [documented on readthedocs.io](https://gecko.readthedocs.io/en/latest/toolkit/components/telemetry/telemetry/data/core-ping.html).
+This core ping uses the same format as Firefox for Android and is [documented in Firefox Source Docs](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/data/core-ping.html).

 ### Event ping